 GOAL 4: Protect life and structures from flood hazards and retain the flood storage, transmission capacity, and habitat value of floodplains.

-OBJECTIVE: To provide the highest degree of flood protection at the least cost.
+OBJECTIVE A: To provide the highest degree of flood protection at the least cost.

 POLICIES:

 The county should provide the highest degree of flood protection at the least cost through identification and accommodation of natural flooding and channel migration processes that pose hazards to life or property.
 Protection and management should be based on best available science and cumulative impact assessments of existing and planned future land and resource uses within the floodplains, channel migration zones, and watersheds.